 What majors does Stonehill offer?
-Read through our areas of study and the academic flyers below.
-Both are great starting points.
+Explore our areas of study to get a better sense of what each major entails.
 If you're starting from scratch, it can be useful to begin by eliminating those you know are definitely off the table.

-Current students should use MyAudit, which allows you to play with the "what if" scenarios and reconfigure the classes you have already taken into a new major.
+Current students should use MyAudit, which allows you to play with "what if" scenarios and reconfigure the classes you have already taken into a new major.
 You'll see how it affects your degree progress and view specifically which courses you have left to take.
 (Go to myHill > myAcademics > myAudit)

-If you can't find a major that works for you, creating your own Interdisciplinary Studies major might be an option.
+If you can't find a major that works for you, creating your own interdisciplinary studies major might be an option.
 You will need to create a proposed course of study in consultation with a faculty advisor and the program coordinator.
 This will, again, be a collaborative experience that provides oversight and guidance for selecting and/or creating a major.